wipup/ides/README.md

 The only way of fixing this problem is simple, delete the expired certificate.

-  1. Find the keystore file.
+  1. Find the certificate file.

-  Glassfish's certificate file is cacerts.jks which is normally located in /glassfish/domains/domain1/config/
+  Glassfish's certificate file is cacerts.jks which is a Java's keystore file and normally located in /glassfish/domains/domain1/config/

-  2. Use keytool to list the certificates and their alias name
+  2. Use Java's keytool to list the certificates and their alias name

 ```
 keytool -v -list -keystore ./cacerts.jks